 In 1871, Gomez again led a campaign to clear Guantánamo from forces loyal to Spain, particularly the rich coffee growers.

-Gómez carried out a bloody but successful campaign in Guantanamo, and most of his officers later became high-ranking officers.
+Gómez carried out a horribly bloody but successful campaign in Guantanamo, and most of his officers later became high-ranking officers.

 Upon first inspecting the corps, Gomez concluded that they were the best trained and disciplined in the nascent indigenous Cuban Army.

 On February 19, 1874, Gómez and 700 other (then referred to as) rebels marched together from their base.
 They went on and defeated 2,000 Spanish troops in battle at El Naranjo.